What are Bikejoring and Skijoring?

 You will likely fall off the bike and have accidents when training and doing bikejoring.

-Skijoring is a lot like bikejoring, except it is easier for the dogs to pull you off balance and there isn't a brake.
+Skijoring is a lot like bikejoring, except it is easier for the dogs to pull you off balance and there isn't a brake, so I'd suggest having enough snow to cushion your fall.

 If you just want speed, stick to cars instead of dogs.
 If you want a relationship with your dogs and shared adventures, consider bikejoring and skijoring.